josefmonje/html-css-and-basic-bootstrap/README.md

 # HTML, CSS, and Basic Bootstrap

 I wrote this to consolidate my materials for my trainings.
 I'm putting it up on gitbook but I can't to call it a book yet.
-This way, I can continuously improve it together with my readers and it makes it convenient for me to just refer to.
+This makes for a convenient reference and I can continuously improve it together with my readers.

 This "book"...